zephyrproject-rtos/zephyr/boards/arm/olimex_stm32_e407/doc/olimex_stm32_e407.rst

    $ minicom -D /dev/ttyACM0

-After reseting the board you should see the following message:
+After resetting the board, you should see the following message:

 .. code-block:: console